Continence consumables

 • the quotes are value for money.

 The planner decides that Aamira’s funding request is reasonable and necessary.
 We approve funding for her to buy urinary catheters and continence consumables.
-We recommended Aamira buys the catheters and consumables on a month-by-month basis so has the right amount and her stock doesn’t run out.
+We recommended Aamira buys the catheters and consumables on a month-by-month basis, so she has the right amount and her stock doesn’t run out.

 This page current as of